ARCHIVED-mean-stack/session-2/README.md

 1. Run through this [GIT exercise](https://try.github.io/levels/1/challenges/1)
 2. Create a repo on your local machine using the homework from session one.
 Push it to your Github account.
-3. Add a branch, use Flexbox on your navbar (or another part of your page if desired) and push this branch to you your Github account.
+3. Add a branch, use Flexbox on your navbar (or another part of your page if desired) and push this branch to  your Github account.
 4. Add SVG elements to your page.
 (Use icomoon.)

 ##Reading